Emmylou Harris: 1981–1990: Commercial decline, comeback with Trio and further Warner Bros. releases

 Around 1981, Ricky Skaggs left the Hot Band and was replaced by Barry Tashian.
 Drummer John Ware also left Harris' backing group, which prompted her to reform the Hot Band with new members.
 Her next studio album, Cimarron (1981) was cut with the new Hot Band.
 It made the US country albums top ten and the US all-genre top 50.
 It spawned the US and Canadian top ten country songs "Born to Run" and "Tennessee Rose".
 A duet with Don Williams called "If I Needed You" topped the Canadian country chart.
 In 1982, Harris and the Hot Band recorded her first live album, titled Last Date.
 Its lead single was a vocal version of Floyd Cramer's instrumental original song "Last Date".
 The single topped the US country chart and was followed by the top-five single "I'm Movin' On".
 Both albums received mixed reviews, with Grant Alden of No Depression finding that Cimarron and Last Date are no "monumental artistic statement" but occasionally "have their moments".
 William Ruhlmann of AllMusic gave Last Date 2.5 stars, explaining that Harris failed to create original styles and arrangements that previously set her apart.

 Harris' final album under Brian Ahern's production (the pair would then divorce) was released in 1983, called White Shoes.
 The disc featured a collection of cover songs.
 Among its tracks were the singles "Pledging My Love" and "In My Dreams", both of which reached the US and Canadian country top ten.
 White Shoes was among her lowest-peaking albums to date on the US country chart, stalling at number 22.
-Harris then relocated to Nashville, where she collaborated with new producer Paul Kennerly (whom she later married).
+Harris then relocated to Nashville, where she collaborated with new producer Paul Kennerley, whom she married in 1985.
 The pair composed The Ballad of Sally Rose, which was released by Warner Bros. in 1985.
-Featuring compositions written by Harris herself, The Ballad of Sally Rose.
-The record was loosely based on her time with Gram Parsons.
+Featuring compositions written by Harris herself, The Ballad of Sally Rose was loosely based on her time with Gram Parsons.
 Despite reaching the US country top ten the album ultimately resulted in poor record sales and was considered a commercial failure.
 Yet its embedding of various musical styles was praised by critics.